Evian-Chen/OOP-Porjects-2024-NTUST/week5/readme.md

 The main() function in your submission will be replaced when judging.
 You can use the main() function in “Other Notes” to test your program.
 The input is a series of integers or strings corresponding to the main method.

+## problem 3
+Write a program that records at most 10 student data by structures.
+There are four functions for user to use:
+(1)	insert (up to 10 records), (2) search, (3) delete, (4) print.

+A record of a student is defined as follow: typedef struct {
+char firstName[25];
+char lastName[30];
+char phone[15];
+} StRec;
+Input:
+There are four kinds of command formats (insert, delete search and print).
+Except the “print” command, the other three command lines contain firstName, lastName and phone.
+Use space to separate each data.
+The print command only needs to enter “print”.
+Format of four commands:
+(1) insert + firstName + lastName + phone
+(E.g. insert Harry Potter 0987654321)
+(2) delete + firstName + lastName + phone
+(E.g. delete Harry Potter 0987654321)
+(3) search + firstName + lastName + phone
+(E.g. search Harry Potter 0987654321)
+(4) print
+(firstName <= 25 letters, lastName <= 30 letters, phone <= 15 numbers)
+  User can keep entering commands until reading EOF.
+Output:
+Users need to check for the input format accuracy, including:
+(1)	If the length of firstName or lastName or phone is too long.
+(2)	The string that inputted was not one of the four commands.
+(3)	If phone is not a number.
+If input meets any of the above conditions, print “Input Error” and re-enter a command.
+When insert is called, insert the record after last record.
+If there are already 10 records or the record already exists, print “Insert Error”.
+When delete is called, find the record and delete it.
+If it does not exist, print “Delete Error”.
+When search is called, find the record and print which index the record is in.
+If it does not exist, print “Search Error”.
+When print is called, print all three data of records and separate them by space (e.g. Harry Potter 0987654321).
+If there are no records, print “Print Error”.